A Deep State-Space Model Compression Method using Upper Bound on Output Error: Abstract

 \section{Abstract}

-We study deep state-space models (Deep SSMs) that contain linear-quadratic-output (LQO) systems as internal blocks and present a compression method with a provable output error guarantee.
-We first derive an upper bound on the output error between two Deep SSMs and show that the bound can be expressed via the $h^2$-error norms between the layerwise LQO systems, thereby providing a theoretical justification for existing model order reduction (MOR)-based compression.
-Building on this bound, we formulate an optimization problem in terms of the $h^2$-error norm and develop a gradient-based MOR method.
-On the IMDb task from the Long Range Arena benchmark, we demonstrate that our compression method achieves strong performance.
-Moreover, unlike prior approaches, we reduce roughly 80\% of trainable parameters without retraining, with only a 4--5\% performance drop.
+We study deep state-space models (Deep SSMs) that contain linear quadratic-output (LQO) systems as internal blocks and present a compression method with a provable output error guarantee.
+We first derive an upper bound on the output error between two Deep SSMs and show that the bound can be expressed in terms of the $h^2$-error norms between the layerwise LQO systems. \tblack{In particular, we show that reducing the $h^2$ approximation errors of the LQO systems placed in shallow layers is effective in reducing the derived upper bound on the output error.} Next, we formulate an optimization problem for the derived upper bound and develop a gradient-based MOR method.
+In the numerical experiments, using the IMDb task from the LRA benchmark, we demonstrate the effectiveness of the proposed upper-bound-based compression method.
+In particular, \tblack{we show that the number of trainable parameters can be reduced by approximately 60\% without retraining while maintaining the performance of the original model.}